 As an example, if a physician is using voice recognition to document a patient who is suffering from hypothyroidism and the tool instead incorrectly interprets and logs hyperthyroidism, that poses a treatment risk to the patient and a malpractice risk to the physician.
 Fortunately, the misidentification of information by voice recognition is rare, and it does not represent a foundational problem with the technology, but rather a temporary hurdle that can and will be overcome through rigorous design and proper data mapping standards.

 Data mapping is the process in which certain source data is connected or “mapped” to certain target data categories by defining the relationships between the two.
 In simple data mapping systems, this process can be set up and monitored by humans.
 But in more advanced settings, such as voice recognition in healthcare, AI and machine learning can be coupled with human monitoring, and then leveraged to create highly advanced data maps.
 This is accomplished by creating a trained data model that, with AI and machine learning, can predict the target location of any source data.
 But, by allowing additional human oversight of these maps, mapping managers can interject into the predictability model and remap certain data criteria which allows the system to get more intelligent and more accurate over time.

 To address the rather specific example above regarding hypothyroidism and hyperthyroidism, data map teams might consider developing a system to address phonetically similar medical conditions by forcing the system to automatically flag them whenever they are processed by a voice recognition tool.
 In a situation like this in healthcare, a care provider might be notified of a potential inconsistency, and be prompted to confirm and sign off on the correct condition as to ensure accuracy, safety and security.

-This is a classic example of how intentional design practices can mitigate some of the use difficulties that face voice recognition in healthcare.
-It takes creative thinking, advanced systems, and human intervention and oversight to help create a robust system that will eventually be smart enough to run almost entirely autonomously, with extreme accuracy.
+This is a great example of how intentional design practices can mitigate some of the use difficulties that face voice recognition in healthcare.
+It takes creative thinking, advanced systems, and a degree human oversight to help create a robust system that will eventually be smart enough to run almost entirely autonomously and with extreme accuracy.